Sandy Bridge: vPro remote-control

 Sandy and Ivy Bridge processors with vPro capability have security features that can remotely disable a PC or erase information from hard drives.
 This can be useful in the case of a lost or stolen PC.
 The commands can be received through 3G signals, Ethernet, or Internet connections.
 AES encryption acceleration will be available, which can be useful for video conferencing and VoIP applications.

 Intel Insider

 Sandy and Ivy Bridge processors contain a DRM technology that some video streaming web sites rely on to restrict use of their content.
 Such web sites offer 1080p streaming to users with such CPUs and downgrade the quality for other users.

 Software development kit

 With the introduction of the Sandy Bridge microarchitecture, Intel also introduced the Intel Data Plane Development Kit (Intel DPDK) to help developers of communications applications take advantage of the platform in packet processing applications, and network processors.

 Roadmap

 Intel demonstrated the Haswell architecture in September 2011, released in 2013 as the successor to Sandy Bridge and Ivy Bridge.

 Fixes

-Microsoft has released a microcode update for selected Sandy Bridge and Ivy Bridge CPUs for Windows 7 and up that addresses stability issues.
-The update, however, negatively impacts Intel G3258 and 4010U CPU models.
+In 2015, Microsoft released a microcode update for selected Sandy Bridge and Ivy Bridge CPUs for Windows 7 and up that addresses stability issues.
+However, the update negatively impacts Pentium G3258 and Core i3-4010U CPU models.

-Trivia

-Contains uROM implementation of Eight queens puzzle, supporting up-to 20x20, 76*2 bytes ROM, 83*4 bytes data, 185us for all 92 solutions of 8x8 board, 15.24sec for 15x15.